david-rockwood/fimpad/fimpad/library/FIMpad/Model Configs.md

 ## Default FIM control Tokens

-These work with IBM Granite 4.0 H and Qwen 3 Coder 30B A3B.
+These are known to work for Qwen 3 Next 80B A3B, Qwen 3 Coder 30B A3B, IBM Granite 4.0 H.

 ```
 [[[{